 Operation and Rules

-This is an Open Access and peer review journal (two evaluations per manuscript).
+This is a peer-review journal (two evaluations per manuscript).

 We are publishing an annual Special Issue.